Johannes von Welczeck: The Sudetenland crisis

-On 31 October 1938, Bonnet told Welczeck that wanted a German draft of the Declaration of Franco-German Friendship he wanted to sign before the end of the year..
+On 31 October 1938, Bonnet told Welczeck that he wanted a German draft of the Declaration of Franco-German Friendship finished as he wanted to sign the declaration the end of the year.
 Bonnet warned Welczeck that French people had welcomed the Munich Agreement-which prevented a world war in 1938-but that public opinion was now turning against the Munich Agreement with the feeling being that France had sacrificed too much for nothing in return.
 Bonnet also expressed concern about an upcoming visit by Neville Chamberlain to Paris on 24 November 1938 as he stated he wanted to avoid the impression that "the agreement had been made under British tutelage".
 On 8 November 1938, Welczeck told Bonnet that Ribbentrop did not share his concerns about Chamberlain's visit and that signing the declaration was not considered an urgent matter in Berlin.

 Assassination of Ernst vom Rath

 On 7 November 1938, when going out for his morning walk on the streets of Paris, Welczeck by-passed Herschel Grynszpan on his way into the German embassy at 78 rue de Lille.
 Grynszpan, speaking to Welczeck in German said he needed to talk to "his excellency, the ambassador" about an urgent matter.
 Grynszpan had decided to assassinate the German ambassador to France, a task somewhat complicated by the fact that he did not know his name or what he looked like.
 Welczeck wore a swastika label pin on his coat, showing that he was a NSDAP party member and Grynszpan, who had grown up Jewish in the Third Reich, recognized that he must be someone connected with the embassy.
 The distance between the worlds of Welczeck, an aristocrat dressed in an expensive suit with a silver handle walking cane who spoke his German with an upper-class accent vs. Grynszpan, a stateless illegal immigrant living on the margins of French society dressed in cheap second-hand clothes who spoke his German with a working class accent could not have been greater.
 The fact that Grynszpan did not know the name of the ambassador or recognize that he was speaking to the ambassador, instead speaking only of "his excellency, the ambassador" led Welczeck to conclude that he was someone unimportant.
 Furthermore, spies do not normally tell strangers on the street that they are spies, which led Welczeck to doubt Grynszpan's claims to be a spy with a "most important document" he could only show to the ambassador.